Definition of Menopause transition

 The timing of natural menopause is variable.
 In the western world the average age is now 51.
 There is no relation between the time of a woman's first period and her age at menopause.
 The age at menopause is not influenced by a woman's race, height, number of children or use of oral contraceptives.

-Hormone therapy (HT) with estrogen and/or progesterone has been used is used to treat the symptoms of menopause when these are disturbing or severe.Source: MedTerms™ Medical Dictionary
+Hormone therapy (HT) and estrogen therapy (ET) with estrogen and/or progesterone has been used is used to treat the symptoms of menopause when these are disturbing or severe.Source: MedTerms™ Medical Dictionary

 Find out what women really need.